Livox-SDK/livox_ros_driver/README.md

 #### 4.2 Livox_ros_driver internal main parameter configuration instructions

 All internal parameters of Livox_ros_driver are in the launch file.
-Below are detailed descriptions of the three commonly used parameters:
+Below are detailed descriptions of the three commonly used parameters :

 | Parameter    | Detailed description                                         | Default |
 | ------------ | ------------------------------------------------------------ | ------- |